isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 connected to ::1 on ``port`` + 1.

-Two other configuration entries are generally required: unicast traffic support (see :ref:`dhcp6-unicast`) and DHCP 4o6 server address option (name "dhcp4o6-server-addr", code 88).
+Two other configuration entries are generally required: unicast traffic support (see :ref:`dhcp6-unicast`) and the DHCP 4o6 server address option (name "dhcp4o6-server-addr", code 88).

-The following configuration was used during some tests:
+ISC tested the following configuration:

 ::